MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Preliminaries and Methods

 In Equation \eqref{eqn_S}, $k$ is a pre-computed allowance parameter that restarts the CUSUM procedure by resetting the local statistic back to 0 if there is no evidence of upward or downward mean shift after a while \cite{ye2022generic}.
 The local statistic $W_x^{\pm}(t)$ for detecting any mean shift in the upward ($+$) or downward ($-$) direction is calculated for each time $t$ as:

 Overall, we monitor the two-sided statistic $W_{x}(t)=\max(W_{x}^-(t),W_{x}^+(t))$ for both upward and downward mean shifts.
-An alarm is raised (i.e., an anomaly is detected) when $W_{x}$ exceeds a threshold $h$ that is related to the pre-specified false alarm rate (e.g., 0.0027 for the typical $3\sigma$-limit).
+An alarm is raised (i.e., an anomaly is detected) when the monitoring statistic, $\sum_{(x)=1}^{r} W_{(x)}(t)$, defined as the sum of the largest $r$ local statistics $W_{x}$ at each time $t$, exceeds a threshold $h$ that is related to the pre-specified false alarm rate (e.g., 0.0027 for the typical $3\sigma$-limit) \cite{mei}.
 The corresponding stopping time $T$ is thus:

-where $\sum_{(x)=1}^{r}$ denotes the summation of the largest $r$ local statistics and $W_{(x)}(t)$ is the $x$-th largest local statistic \cite{mei}.
-More information about the theory and application of quantile-based multivariate CUSUM, including detailed derivations of the mathematical formulations agove, can be found in Ye and Liu \cite{ye2022generic}.
+More information about the theory and application of quantile-based multivariate CUSUM, including detailed derivations of the mathematical formulations above, can be found in Ye and Liu \cite{ye2022generic}.